Vacuum cleaner: Constellation

 Introduced in 1954, The Hoover Company's Constellation was of the cylinder type and lacked wheels.
 Instead the vacuum cleaner floated on its exhaust, operating as a hovercraft, although that was not true of the earliest models, which had a rotating hose, the intention being that the user would place the unit in the center of the room, and work around the cleaner.

 The Constellation was changed and updated over the years until discontinued in 1975.
 Later Constellations routed all of the exhaust under the vacuum using an airfoil.
 The updated design was quiet even by modern standards, particularly on carpet, because it muffled the sound.
 Those models float on carpet or bare floor although, on hard flooring, the exhaust air tends to scatter any fluff or debris around.

 Hoover re-released an updated version of the later-model Constellation in the US (model # S3341 in Pearl White and # S3345 in stainless steel).
 Changes included a HEPA filtration bag, a 12-amp motor, a turbine-powered brush roll, and a redesigned version of the handle.
 The same model was marketed in the UK under the Maytag brand, called the Satellite because of licensing restrictions.
 It was sold from 2006 to 2009.

 Vehicles

 See vacuum truck for very big vacuum cleaners mounted on vehicles.

 Other

 Some other vacuum cleaners include an electric mop in the same machine: for a dry and a later wet clean.

-The iRobot company developed the Scooba, a robotic wet vacuum cleaner that carries its own cleaning solution, applies it and scrubs the floor, and vacuums the dirty water into a collection tank.
+The iRobot company developed the Scooba, a robotic wet vacuum cleaner that carries its own cleaning solution, applies it, scrubs the floor, and then vacuums the dirty water into a collection tank.